Miami Zoo is the largest zoo in Florida and one of the most family-friendly activities in Miami.

 Monorail or Tram at Miami Zoo?

-To explore the Miami Zoo you can decide to walk, take a Safari cycle or opt for a Monorail or a tram.
+To explore the Miami Zoo, you can walk, take a Safari cycle or opt for a Monorail or a tram.

 If you are traveling with kids or aren’t in the best shape, we don’t recommend the walk or safari cycle.

 Monorail at Miami Zoo